MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Fill in and test your form.

     :::image type="content" source="media/tutorial/advanced-form-rendering.png" alt-text="Viewing advanced form on a web page.":::

+1. You can view the information collected and updated in your advanced form by going to the [Data workspace](../configure/data-workspace-tables.md?#table-designer) table designer, selecting the table, and viewing the data.

 ## Next steps